sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

         - Erc721ApprovePayload
             - Similar to the Erc20 equivalent
         - Erc721Approved
-            - Check si a caller is approved based on caller, contract address and token id
+            - Checks if a caller is approved based on caller, contract address and token id
         - Erc721IsApprovedForAll
             - Checks if the caller is approved for all based on caller, contract address, owner and operator
         - Erc721SetApprovalAllPayload